 Four Actos-related trials took place before the massive MDL settlement.
 The first, involving plaintiff Jack Cooper, was surrounded by controversy, with the award verdict overturned by a judge before being reinstated on appeal two years later.

 Bellwether Trial Set Precedent for Actos MDL Lawsuits

 In April 2014, a Louisiana jury awarded $9 billion in punitive damages and $1.5 million in compensatory damages to Terrence Allen, a former shopkeeper from New York who said Actos caused his bladder cancer.

-It was the fourth Actos case to go to trial but the first in the federal Actos multidistrict litigation (MDL), often referred to as a bellwether trial.
+It was the fourth Actos case to go to trial but the first in the federal Actos MDL.
+Test cases like this are often referred to as a bellwether trials.

 Bellwether trials are a small group of lawsuits, chosen from a larger group of similar cases, to be tried first.
 The outcomes of bellwether trials serve as a sort of litmus test for how future litigation might turn out.